 The Passport For Open Science is a guide designed to accompany PhD students at every step of their research career, whatever their disciplinary field.
 It provides a set of tools and good practices that can be directly implemented.
-It is presented in a series of 5 videos with structured and educational content.

 Passport for Open Science – A Practical Guide for PhD Students